MattDupraz/Graph-Linear-Systems/README.md

 # Exploration of Linear Systems on Graphs

-This notebook contains my experimentation with linear systems on graphs.
+The Pluto notebook contains my experimentation with linear systems on graphs.
 You can open a static snapshot of the notebook on the following page:
 <https://mattdupraz.github.io/Graph-Linear-Systems/>